 Persist add-in state and settings

-Office Add-ins are essentially web applications running in the stateless environment of a browser control.
-As a result, your add-in may need to persist data to maintain the continuity of certain operations or features across sessions of using your add-in.
+Office Add-ins are essentially web applications running in the stateless environment of a browser iframe or a webview control.
+(For brevity hereafter, this article uses "browser control" to mean "browser or webview control".)
+When in use, your add-in may need to persist data to maintain the continuity of certain operations or features across sessions.
 For example, your add-in may have custom settings or other values that it needs to save and reload the next time it's initialized, such as a user's preferred view or default location.
 To do that, you can:

-Use techniques provided by the underlying browser control: browser cookies, or HTML5 web storage (localStorage or sessionStorage).
+Persist data across add-in instances with tools from the underlying browser control, such as browser cookies or HTML5 web storage (localStorage or sessionStorage).

 Some browsers or the user's browser settings may block browser-based storage techniques.
 You should test for availability as documented in Using the Web Storage API.